USS Atascosa

-USS Atascosa (AO-66) was an Atascosa-class fleet oiler acquired by the U.S. Navy for use in World War II.
+USS Atascosa (AO-66) was an Atascosa-class fleet oiler acquired by the United States Navy for use in World War II.
 She had the dangerous task of supplying fuel and ammunition to ships in and near, combat areas in both the Atlantic Ocean and the Pacific Ocean.

 SS Esso Columbia II was built at Chester, Pennsylvania, by the Sun Shipbuilding and Dry Dock Co. for the Standard Oil Company of New Jersey; launched on 7 September 1942; sponsored by Mrs. Harold G. McAvenia; renamed by the Navy Atascosa and designated AO-66 on 16 September 1942; purchased by the Navy on 12 October 1942: and commissioned on 9 November 1942.

 World War II North Atlantic operations

 Following her commissioning at Baltimore, Maryland, the oiler sailed to Hampton Roads, Virginia, where she arrived on 19 November.
 At the conclusion of a month of trials, she got underway on 19 December for Port Arthur, Texas, where she took on a cargo of fuel oil and gasoline and then returned to Norfolk, Virginia, on 3 January 1943.

-After a two-day respite, Atascosa left the U.S. East Coast, bound for Bermuda.
+After a two-day respite, Atascosa left the East Coast of the United States, bound for Bermuda.
 She spent one week there before sailing back into Norfolk on 16 January.
 Atascosa made another run to Port Arthur for more oil and discharged that cargo at Norfolk before entering a drydock at the Norfolk Navy Yard for a brief period of repairs.
 When the oiler was refloated, she began preparations for a deployment to the Pacific.

 Transfer to the Pacific Fleet

 Atascosa left Norfolk on 19 March and, after stops at Galveston, Texas, and Baytown, Texas, transited the Panama Canal on 4 April.
 Her ultimate destination was Nouméa, New Caledonia, which she reached on 28 April.
 The oiler discharged her cargo and then loaded more fuel oil and aviation gasoline to be taken to Samoa.
 She arrived at Pago Pago on 4 May, but left the next day, bound for the United States, and reached San Pedro, Los Angeles, on 28 May.
 There, she took on a cargo of petroleum and aircraft for transportation to Suva, Fiji Islands, and Nouméa, New Caledonia.
-More shuttling between the U.S. West Coast and these ports and the west coast occupied June, July, and August.
+More shuttling between the West Coast of the United States and these ports and the west coast occupied June, July, and August.
 In early September, Atascosa left Nouméa and set course for Espiritu Santo, New Hebrides.
 She arrived there on 9 September and began her duties fueling various ships of the fleet.
 In October, the oiler added Tulagi and Guadalcanal in the Solomon Islands to her fueling stops.
 She broke this routine somewhat by a trip to Nandi Bay in the Fiji Islands, where she arrived on Christmas Eve 1943.
 After delivering fuel and supplies, she again got underway on 11 January 1944 to return to Espiritu Santo.